wp-plugins/custom-post-permalinks/readme.txt

 Custom Post Permalinks sets up permalinks for custom post types and gives you control over the permalink structure just like you have for blog post permalinks out of the box.

 == Description ==

+= WARNING: This plugin is no longer supported or maintained by its author!
+Use at your own risk! =

 The plugin will set up custom post type permalinks for non-hierarchical permalinks which have the flexibility of blog post permalinks.
 So, for example, I could have a press release post type and set up permalinks like so: